 The Dos and Don’ts of Wrongful Termination

-If you believe you have been wrongfully terminated, DO:
+If you believe you have been wrongfully terminated, be sure to do the following:

 - Get reference letters from your supervisors.